Reconstructing GKZ via topological recursion: GKZ equations in quantum cohomologies and oscillatory integrals

 where $\mathrm{ev}_i :\overline{\mathcal{M}}_{g,n}(X,\beta) \to X$ ($i=1,\ldots,n$) denotes the evaluation map at the $i$-th marked point such that $\mathrm{ev}_i(C,p_1,\ldots,p_n,\phi)=\phi(p_i)$.
 Let $\mathcal{L}_i$ ($i=1,\ldots,n$) be the corresponding tautological line bundles over $\overline{\mathcal{M}}_{g,n}(X,\beta)$.
 The correlation function for the gravitational descendants $\tau_k(\gamma)$ ($k\ge 0$) is defined by

 \end{defi}

-In celebrated works \cite{Givental1,Givental_eqv,Coates_Givental} by A.~Givental, an elegant framework to uncover profound aspects of the Gromov-Witten theory and mirror symmetry was proposed on basis of the concept of ``quantization".
-In this framework, a generating function of the genus $g=0$ correlation functions with $n=1$ marked point for the gravitational descendants referred to \textit{$J$-function} plays an important role.
+In celebrated works \cite{Givental1,Givental_eqv,Coates_Givental} by Givental, an elegant framework to uncover profound aspects of the Gromov-Witten theory and mirror symmetry was proposed on the basis of the concept of ``quantization".
+In this framework, a generating function of the genus $g=0$ correlation functions with $n=1$ marked point for the gravitational descendants referred to as \textit{$J$-function} plays an important role.
 For our purpose, we investigate the restriction of the $J$-function to $H^2(X) \subset H^{\ast}(X)$, called {\em small $J$-function}.
-Taking a generator $\beta_1, \dots, \beta_r \in H_2(X,{\mathbb Z})$, we identify $H_2(X,{\mathbb Z}) \cong {\mathbb Z}^{r}$ and denote its elements by ${\bm d}=(d_1,\dots,d_r)$.
-We also take a basis $T_0=1,T_1, \dots, T_m \in H^*(X)$ such that $T_1,\dots,T_r$ give a basis of $H^2(X)$ and $T^0,\dots,T^m \in H^*(X)$ are the dual basis with respect to the Poincar\'e pairing. \begin{defi}[\cite{Givental1,Givental_eqv,Coates_Givental}] The (small) $J$-function of the smooth projective variety $X$ is the $H^{\ast}(X) \otimes {\mathbb C}[[\hbar^{-1}]]$-valued formal series defined as the generating function of the correlation function for the $g=0$ gravitational descendants:
+Taking generators $\beta_1, \dots, \beta_r \in H_2(X,{\mathbb Z})$, we identify $H_2(X,{\mathbb Z}) \cong {\mathbb Z}^{r}$ and denote its elements by ${\bm d}=(d_1,\dots,d_r)$.
+We also take a basis $T_0=1,T_1, \dots, T_m \in H^*(X)$ such that $T_1,\dots,T_r$ give a basis of $H^2(X)$ and $T^0,\dots,T^m \in H^*(X)$ are the dual basis with respect to the Poincar\'e pairing. \begin{defi}[\cite{Givental1,Givental_eqv,Coates_Givental}] The (small) $J$-function of the smooth projective variety $X$ is $H^{\ast}(X) \otimes {\mathbb C}[[\hbar^{-1}]]$-valued formal series defined as the generating function of the correlation function for $g=0$ gravitational descendants: